icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

 .. code-block:: sh

-   #install xcode command line tools (don't worry if it says it is already installed)
+   # install xcode command line tools (don't worry if it says it is already installed)
-   xcode-select --install
+   $ xcode-select --install

-   #install homebrew
+   # install homebrew
-   /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
+   $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-   #checkout icetray to a location of your choice
+   # checkout icetray to a location of your choice
-   git clone git@github.com:icecube/icetray.git $I3_SRC
+   $ git clone git@github.com:icecube/icetray.git $I3_SRC

-   #move to that location
+   # move to that location
-   cd $I3_SRC
+   $ cd $I3_SRC

-   #install packages with homebrew
+   # install packages with homebrew
-   brew bundle
+   $ brew bundle

-   #be sure to activate your new brew environment:  either load it explcitly or open a new Terminal!
+   # be sure to activate your new brew environment:  either load it explcitly or open a new Terminal!
    #   'which python3' should be the new brew version.
-   #create and enter virutal envionment
+   # create and enter virutal envionment
-   python3 -m venv --system-site-packages ${HOME}/py3/
+   $ python3 -m venv --system-site-packages ${HOME}/py3/
-   source ${HOME}/py3/bin/activate
+   $ source ${HOME}/py3/bin/activate

-   #install python packages with pip3
+   # install python packages with pip3
-   python3 -m pip install --upgrade pip python3 -m pip install -r requirements.txt
+   $ python3 -m pip install --upgrade pip
+   $ python3 -m pip install -r requirements.txt

 Other Important Notes
 """""""""""""""""""""